 A decision about the Expressions of Interest (EoI) which were selected to submit a full Application Form in the 2nd step was taken by the Monitoring Committee on 22nd March 2015.
 The list of projects can be found here.

 91 Application Forms were submitted for the 2nd step out of the 100 pre-selected.

-The assessment procedure is based on a double analysis of the eligibility and quality criteria.
-A final decision about the projects approved is expected to be taken in autumn 2016.
+The assessment procedure was based on a double analysis of the eligibility and quality criteria.

 Calls for proposals will be published until 2020.
-Potential applicants will find all the detailed information about each call for proposals once launched in the section 'Calls' of the website.The second call is expected to be launched at the end of 2016/beginning of 2017.
+Potential applicants will find all the detailed information about each call for proposals once launched in the section 'Calls' of the website.The second call is expected to be launched at the beginning of 2017.
 To keep updated about the call, we advice you to subscribe our online newsletter.